donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

 Contributors are welcome to participate in this project to enhance the deployment scripts in order to achieve full automation e.g.
   -- Interact with Google Console via command line (to obtain username and password for automation after launch lab instead of manually copy and paste)
   -- Accepting Google Cloud Platform Terms of Service via command line
-  -- Optimze the scripts to speed up the deployment time
+  -- Optimise the scripts to speed up the deployment time
   -- Others

 ## Credit